Logo

 Challenging Unsanctioned Assessments

-Homeowners have the right to dispute charges not authorized by the HOA's governing documents.
-It's crucial to be aware of your homeowner rights to effectively respond to and, if necessary, contest any alleged violations.
-If an assessment or fee lacks proper authorization:
+Homeowners may dispute charges they believe are not authorized by the HOA's governing documents or applicable law.
+It's helpful to be aware of homeowner rights to effectively respond to and, if necessary, contest alleged violations.
+If an assessment or fee appears to lack proper authorization:

 Review Governing Documents: Examine the Covenants, Conditions, and Restrictions (CC&Rs), bylaws, and rules to determine the validity of the charge.

-Request Documentation: Ask the HOA for detailed explanations and records supporting the assessment.
+Request Documentation: Ask the HOA for explanations and records supporting the assessment.

 Formal Dispute: Submit a written dispute to the HOA, outlining the reasons for contesting the charge.